Culture Decoder

 The DECODER series — to which SEMIOVOX has invited our semiotician colleagues from around the world to contribute — explores fictional semiotician-esque action as depicted in books, movies, TV shows, etc.

-In 1974, the far-out filmmaker Alejandro Jodorowsky recruited the talented bande dessinée artist Jean Giraud, then (and still today) known mostly for his gritty Western Fort Navajo/Blueberry comic artwork, to design the look and feel of his (alas, never-realized) adaptation of Frank Herbert’s Dune.
+In 1974, the far-out filmmaker Alejandro Jodorowsky recruited the bande dessinée artist Jean Giraud, then (and still today) known mostly for his gritty Western Fort Navajo/Blueberry comic artwork, to design the look and feel of his (alas, never-realized) adaptation of Frank Herbert’s Dune.
 That same year, Giraud co-founded Les Humanoïdes Associés, a collective that immediately began publishing Métal Hurlant.

 Under the non-orientable nom de plume Moebius, in the pages of this paradigm-shattering adult comics magazine, over the following decade or so Giraud would serialize several gorgeous, trippy, philosophical sci-fi/fantasy graphic novels.
 Though I’m a fan of the wordless Arzach stories (1974–1975) and of course L’Incal (1980–1985, written by Jodorowsky), my semiotician’s brain is particularly stimulated by Giraud’s Le Garage Hermétique (1976–1979).*